Vox Populus

 Case study snapshot: modernizing a local nonprofit

 A local nonprofit that moved from free sign up tools to a unified volunteer platform reported saving 5–10 staff hours per week on manual coordination and saw measurable reductions in no-shows after introducing automated reminders.
-Their experience mirrors published case studies highlighted in your Nonprofit volunteer management software article, where centralizing operations produces both time savings and better reporting.[1][2]
+Their experience mirrors published case studies highlighted in our nonprofit volunteer management software article, where centralizing operations produces both time savings and better reporting.[1][2]

 References